dgarcoe/mqtt-hub-ctrl/README.md

 # mqtt-hub-ctrl
-Hub-ctrl with MQTT interface for remote control of USB power programmed in Go and using the C library with CGo.
-The reason for doing this is simply to learn and test how C integrations works with Go.
+Hub-ctrl with MQTT interface for remote control of USB power.
+Programmed in Go and using the C library with CGo.
+The reason for doing this is simply to learn and test how C integration works with Go.

 ## Installation